andrewsb8/DROP/README.md

 After compilation, you can export the path to the DROP executable to use the tool without the ```./```.

-The only current working command is ```./drop -f setDihedral -i [input pdb file]...```.
-This command allows the user to change a single dihedral angle based on user input.

 NOTE: files in 'results' cannot be currently replicated by compiling from source.
 The c files used for completing those analyses are in 'src/run' and are currently being refactored into the new code.
 The code and results are being preserved until testing shows the results are reproducible after refactoring is completed.